bsidestlv/bsidestlv.com/content/villages/_index.md

 ## Bug Bounty Village at BSidesTLV:

 The seasoned gunslinger Rotem Bar, famed far and wide for his uncanny knack for hunting down pesky code bugs, will be marshal of this town.
 This homestead is all about rallying the quickest draws in web application security, hackers, and tech enthusiasts.
-You can bet your boots there'll be plenty of gabbing, workshops, and Capture The Flag (CTF) contests to keep your hacker skills sharp as a spur​1​​2​.
+You can bet your boots there'll be plenty of gabbing, hacking, and workshop to keep your hacker skills sharp as a spur​1​​2​.

-## Bug Bounty Village at BSidesTLV: Embrace Your Inner Hacker
+## Embrace Your Inner Hacker

 Attention all hackers!
 For the first time in BSidesTLV history, we're excited to unveil the Bug Bounty Village!
 This year's event is filled with gripping activities that will immerse you in the thrilling world of hacking, bug hunting, and shared knowledge.